GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ## Class path and bom flag

-The tool generates a class path (a list of jar files) using `pom.xml`.
+The rule generates a class path (a list of jar files) from `pom.xml`.
-The behavior differs for projects defining a BOM (BOM projects) and other projects.
+The generation logic differs for projects defining a BOM (BOM projects) and other projects.
 The rule takes `bom` flag to control the behavior (by default `false`).

 - When `bom=false`, the rule checks a class path consisting of the project's `dependencies` section